nerdfunk-net/diode/README.md

 ## Installation
 ***
+There are two versions.
+Version 1.13.2 is the 'old' one that is based on Nifi 1.13.2.
+This version runs for a longer time now and is tested.
+Version 1.14.0 is based on Nifi 1.14.0 and the event-transport code (netty).
+This version was not tested in a procution environment.

 The installation is quit simple
 ```
 mvn clean install
-copy nerdfunk-flow2network-processors-1.0.nar to ./lib directory of your Nifi installation
+copy nerdfunk-flow2network-processors-1.0.nar to ./lib directory of your Nifi installation (eithe 1.13.2 oder 1.14.0)
 Restart Nifi
 Use PutFlow2Tcp to send TCP flows and ListenTCP2flow to receive TCP flows (or UDP if needed)
 ```